tderrien/manopore/README.md

 ## Issues

 At the moment (Dec 2020), it presents a problem (see [issue](https://github.com/nf-core/nanoseq/issues/77)), and has to be used in two steps.
+(04/01/20 : [Should be fixed in the next release](https://github.com/nf-core/nanoseq/issues/77#issuecomment-748228147))